 Presentation of Award

-- Awards will be presented by the Dean of Engineering at the Annual Faculty Dinner in the Fall.
-Recipients will also be recognized at the Annual Staff Appreciation Lunch in the Spring.
+- Awards will be presented by the Dean of Engineering at the Annual Faculty Dinner in the Winter.
+Recipients will also be recognized at the Annual Staff Appreciation Lunch.

 - The award will consist of a plaque and a gift.